KevinGuoXuanDon/EX/README.md

-# EX-1
+# EX
 first repository

-This is the first project that I have uploaded, there will be plenty of similar projects in the future.
+This is the project repository that I have created, there will be plenty of tiny projects in the future.
 All of thoses files or documents are going to describe my ideas for different algorithm problems.